praveensonu/praveensonu.github.io/about.md

 > Developing ML model for predicting best suitable therapy for a Multiple scorlosis patient.

-> Brand awareness of a Doctor appointment booking platform.
+> Brand awareness for a Doctor appointment booking platform.

 Apart from my work experience I have skills in Developing data pipeline for big data(data engineering).
 I also have skills in developing API's for developed ML model and later on deploy it on web.